Expertium/expertium.github.io/NihongoScore.md

 ## The model

 I made a simple linear model where the number of parameters is equal to the number of features plus one (because of the constant).
 And in order to see how much benefit there is in adding more features, I tested 8 versions of the model, including the original version proposed in "Readability measurement of Japanese texts based on levelled corpora."
-Each version is called JReadability-X, where X is the number of features used in the formula.
+Each version is called NihongoScore-X, where X is the number of features used in the formula.
 The number of parameters is X+1.

 Parameters were optimized using [sklearn.linear_model.LinearRegression()](https://scikit-learn.org/1.5/modules/generated/sklearn.linear_model.LinearRegression.html).
 I converted levels to numbers in the following way: Complete Beginner = 4, Beginner = 3, Intermediate = 2, Advanced = 1.